rosbit/duktape-bridge/README.md

 The Go bridge can also make your Go package to a Duktape JavaScript module.
 So what you can do is just writing `var mod = require('your_module')`, your Go package is ready to be called by JS.
-See sample application [Mini Node.js](https://github.com/rosbit/mini_node).
+See sample application [gojs](https://github.com/rosbit/gojs).

 ### Usage